3cns/3cns-core/README.md

 ### WARNING
+- [ ] A Large number of methods in Chat Controller Do not return any response, they should always return something.
 - [ ] Refactor meaningless numbers into class consts so their meaning is clear.
 - [ ] Refactor if statements using count() to use empty() so it won't break w/ PHP 7.2
 - [ ] Add Recompile Script